Karen Schneck, Social Media Coordinator

 Dr. Lynn-Sherow was awarded her PhD in American history from Northwestern University in 1998 and is currently an associate professor and Director of the Chapman Center for Rural Studies at Kansas State University.

 Her book, Red Earth: Race and Agriculture in Oklahoma Territory was published by the University of Kansas Press in 2004.
 Professor Lynn-Sherow has published extensively in North American agricultural history, North American Indian history and environmental history.
 Her current project, titled Indian in a Bottle, is a study of early-twentieth-century Americans' fascination with the Indian "Medicine Man" and how Indians' symbolic relationship to "nature" was used to peddle patent medicines.

 Professor Lynn-Sherow serves on the Editorial Review Board of the University Press of Kansas and is a founding member of the Board of Directors of the Flint Hills Discovery Center.

-Dr. Morgan received her MFA in writing and publishing from the University of Alaska and a Ph.D. in American history from University of Cincinnati.
+Dr. Morgan, pictured on the left, received her MFA in writing and publishing from the University of Alaska and a Ph.D. in American history from University of Cincinnati.
 She has written and published two books Land of Big Rivers: French and Indian Illinois, 1699 - 1778 Southern Illinois University Press 2010 and Broughton Kansas - Portrait of a Lost Town 1869 - 1966, University Press, 2010.

 Since 2005, she has directed The Broughton Project at KSU and guided the creation of a written history that included student work in cartography, photography, oral history and the acquisition of local and regional historical materials.